bazelbuild/bazel/site/docs/mobile-install.md

 ### Limitations

 The tricks the stub application plays don't work in every case.
-We have identified the following cases where it does not work as expected:
+The following cases highlight where it does not work as expected:

  - When `Context` is cast to the `Application` class in `ContentProvider#onCreate()`.
 This method is called during application